 Read our guide to French property ownership and Inheritance: Indivision, Tontine, and SCI for more information.

 Tax and Legal Matters

-Aside from the purchase contracts you may have concerns about your situation with regards to inheritance law, residency issues, income and capital gains tax or other legal and tax issues, in which case you may wish to consult an English speaking legal adviser who specialises in French property law.
-For further advice on French tax and French legal matters visit our zone.
+Aside from the purchase contracts, you may have concerns about your situation with regards to inheritance law, residency issues, income and capital gains tax, or other legal and tax issues.
+In this case, you may wish to consult an English-speaking legal adviser who specialises in French property law.
+Visit our French tax zone or consult our directory of legal advisors and solicitors.